openstack-infra/system-config/doc/source/asterisk.rst

 ========

 This is a CentOS 6 system that runs Asterisk, a telephony server.
-It is used as a conferencing server for the OpenStack project.
+It is used as a conferencing server for the OpenContrail project.